cyipt/popupCycleways/article.md

 interactive version) and Table 2.
 We found that analysis of open transport network data, alongside careful selection of parameters, can generate plausible results for the prioritisation of pop-up cycle infrastructure.
-Reducing the 85,000 road segments for Leeds down to a handful of candidate segments with more than 1 lane near key destinations has great potential to support policy-makers, especially when decisions need to be made fast.
+Reducing tens of thousands of road segments Leeds down to a handful of promising named road sections has great potential to support policy-makers, especially when decisions need to be made fast.

 <div class="figure">